rashid2538/darkish/README.md

 # darkish
- A framework built in PHP.
+ A light weight application framework built in PHP.